I. New York Law School Exam Archive on the NYLS Portal

+Lessons may be downloaded from the CALI site.
 Please note that you must register to use CALI lessons.
 Registration will allow you to create your own password to use the lessons.
 In order to register, you will need an authorization code, which can be obtained from the Library's CALI page.

 To access CALI lessons about exam-taking skills, first log in to CALI.
 Then, click the Lessons link on the upper left side of the screen.
 Select By Topic and, under 1L - First Year Lesson Topic, select Legal Concepts and Skills.

 Scroll down to the lesson(s) of your choice among the following:

 Exam Taking Skills, Outlines, and Advice for Law Students: Panel 1 PodCast

 Ron Eades, John Farago, Patrick Wiseman

 Exam Taking Skills, Outlines, and Advice for Law Students: Panel 2 PodCast

 Preparing for Your First Semester of Law School